superdurszlak/superdurszlak.github.io/_posts/2024-10-27-sensors-and-gauges-observability-in-distributed-systems.md

 Among logs, metrics and traces, logs are probably the most commonly found type of instrumentation.
 Not every system is instrumented with traces, and even metrics are not always there, however logging is nearly universal.
 It also tends to be the most flexible instrumentation, allowing Software Engineers to put just about any content in log messages at any time and spot in their codebase.

 For these reasons, it is not uncommon for logging to become highly problematic, if not dangerous for the organizations.
 Examples of such situations include:
-* Excessive logging of some context and accidental inclusion of sensitive metadata may lead to severe security risks - for instance, when Authorization headers or cookies appear in logs,
+* Excessive logging of specific data points and accidental inclusion of sensitive metadata may lead to severe security risks - for instance, when Authorization headers or cookies appear in logs,
 * In some cases, it is useful or even desirable to include additional context related to user interaction - such as some request parameters or other properties.
 However, logging such information liberally may lead to privacy and compliance issues in case e.g. PII data would be logged, or may needlessly disclose confidential customer data to unauthorized parties,
 * Excessive logging might lead to loss of logs in case log ingest quotas have hard limits - if an incident occurs after a system hits such a limit, one of the crucial tools to investigate the incident is not available.